 In most countries, renewal fees must be paid for a trade mark to remain in force.
 In the UK and Europe, a trade mark registration lasts for 10 years from the date of application, and can be renewed indefinitely, on payment of fees, for successive periods of 10 years.

-Abel & Imray do not offer a renewals payment service for routine renewals.
-Since it is vital that you have reliable renewal arrangements in place to avoid inadvertent loss of rights through failure to pay renewal fees, we will supply details of your cases to CPA Global Limited (a specialist trade mark renewals reminder and payment service) unless we know you have made provision with another specialist renewals provider.
+Abel + Imray do not offer a renewals payment service for routine renewals.
+Since it is vital that you have reliable renewal arrangements in place to avoid inadvertent loss of rights through failure to pay renewal fees, we will supply details of your cases to Clarivate (a specialist trade mark renewals reminder and payment service, formerly CPA Global) unless we know you have made provision with another specialist renewals provider.

-Once CPA Global Limited has your details, they will send you reminders regarding any renewals due, together with offering their renewals payment service.
+Once Clarivate has your details, they will send you reminders regarding any renewals due, together with details of their renewals payment service.

-You do not have to use a trade mark attorney.
-However, the protection and use of trade marks is a complex area of law, and there are therefore distinct advantages in using a professional.
+You do not have to use a trade mark attorney in the UK (unless you are based outside the UK).
+If you are based outside the EEA, you would have to use an authorised representative for most actions before the EUIPO (and we have a Dutch office for that purpose).
 If your trade mark is a valuable asset in which you have invested significant time and money, we highly recommend that you engage a Registered Trade Mark Attorney.

 This relates to the more administrative aspects of our work, for example, the completion of a new application form together with entering the new application details onto our records and docketing system.